Paying Our Fair Share

 - Newspapers published by Oregon tribes, local southwest Oregon community newspapers, and major Oregon newspapers.

 - Archival documents from the Melville Jacobs Collection, Southwest Oregon Research Project, and other archival resources.

 How to Visit Us

 The CIT Library is at 495 Miluk Drive, Coos Bay, Ore.
-It is located inside the Tribe’s Culture, Education and Library Services building, near the entrance to the Tribe’s reservation lands off Cape Arago Highway, north of Charleston.
+It is located inside the Tribe’s Culture, Education and Learning Services building, near the entrance to the Tribe’s reservation lands off Cape Arago Highway, north of Charleston.
 Click here for map.

 Operating hours are 8 a.m. to 5 p.m.
 Monday-Friday.

 (541) 751-2004 (direct line)

 Mailing address: 495 Miluk Drive Coos Bay, OR.
 97420

 Want to know more about Oregon Indians and their tribes?
 We’ve gathered links to some informative websites, covering topics including: